Skip to main content

 Secret-zero — what bootstraps the bootstrapper

 OpenBao cannot start sealed-and-empty on its own.
 Two pieces of secret-zero live one tier up, in the Doppler strict cloud tier (T3): the static seal key that auto-unseals the service, and the AppRole secret_id that agents present to authenticate.
 T3 is small and only AI-reachable under explicit human approval precisely because it holds these.
 The human-only recovery shares live in the Bitwarden vault (T4) as the break-glass path if both T2 and T3 are lost.
-On an always-on Mac agent host, each domain’s AppRole role_id/secret_id is delivered as its own item in a dedicated, auto-locking keychain (72-hour auto-lock).
-The keychain’s lock state is the access boundary: a human unlocks once every ~3 days, and between unlocks a user-domain LaunchAgent reads each credential and publishes it into the session environment, so an agent’s read is promptless — the “zero prompts at 3 a.m.” property holds because the unlock is a periodic action, not a per-read one.
+On an always-on Mac agent host, the runtime secret injector (Doppler) publishes each domain’s AppRole role_id/secret_id into the agent process’s ambient environment via doppler run.
+The injector is promptless: an agent reads its AppRole as a plain environment value, never through an interactive unlock — so the “zero prompts at 3 a.m.” property holds because no per-read gate sits in the path.

 Boundary with the other tiers